alanxoc3/alanxoc3.github.io/_posts/2019-06-26-what-if-we-reversed-asteroids.md

 ---
 layout: post
 title: "What if we reversed asteroids?"
-categories: blog
+caption: "How bad could it be?"
 tags: [pico-8, game]
-caption: How bad could it be?
 ---
 The winter of 2016.
 Too cold to go outside.
 Ice and snow everywhere.
 A poor college student.
 A bored college student.
 A trapped college student.
 What can